Classes and Objects

 In the second code example, the concept of inheritance is demonstrated.
 There are three classes: Parent, Child, and Grandchild.
 An object of the Child class is created named child_object which inherits from the Parent class.
 This means that all members of the Parent class are available to each object created from the Child class.
 An object of the Grandchild class is created named grandchild_object which inherits from the Child class.
 Since the Child class inherits from Parent and Grandchild inherits from Child, all of the members of both Parent and Child are available to each object created from the Grandchild class.

-By the way, the symboladjacent to a class declaration means that the class is being 'subclassed' (is being inherited).
+By the way, the symboladjacent to a class declaration means that the class is being subclassed (is being inherited by or derived from).
 The Parent class below is being inherited by both Child and Grandchild classes.
 The symboladjacent to methods means the method is being overridden by a method of the same name in a subclass.
 Method overriding can be observed in the __init__ methods.

 Here's the output.